 Monitoring of hospital mortality rates

 The Trust recognises the importance of considering key mortality data, in particular Hospital Standardised Mortality Ratio (HSMR) and Summary Hospital-level Mortality Indicator (SHMI).
 Regular monitoring of such matrices is firmly embedded within Trust’s culture at Specialty, Divisional, Sub-Committee and Board level.
-The Trust’s Mortality Improvement Dashboard includes key headline data and is provided to Mortality Surveillance Committee, and both the Quality and Safety Committee and Board (via the quarterly Mortality Report).
+Key headline mortality data and is provided to Mortality Surveillance Committee, and both the Quality and Safety Committee and Board (via the quarterly Mortality Report).

 It is acknowledged that the relationship between mortality rates and the quality of patient care is a complex one.
-For this reason, an elevated mortality rate is the trigger for further investigation.
-The Trust seeks to ensure the triangulation of available information from many sources including mortality data, case record review, coding review, and in some cases care in the community in the formulation of its quality improvement work.
+For this reason, an elevated mortality rate is the trigger for further investigation, understanding that it may not indicate any deficiency in the quality of care provided.
+The Trust seeks to ensure the triangulation of available information from many sources including mortality data, structured judgement mortality reviews, coding reviews, and in some cases, care in the community in the formulation of its quality improvement work.

 Crude mortality rate